Košice: Performing arts

 There are several theatres in Košice.
-The Košice State Theater was founded in 1945 (then under the name of the East Slovak National Theater).
+The Košice State Theater (Národné divadlo Košice) was founded in 1945 (then under the name East Slovak National Theater (Východoslovenské národné divadlo)).
 It consists of three ensembles: drama, opera, and ballet.
-Other theatres include the Marionette Theatre and the Old Town Theatre (Staromestské divadlo).
-The presence of Hungarian and Roma minorities makes it also host the Hungarian "Thália" theatre and the professional Roma theatre "Romathan".
+Other theatres include the Marionette Theatre (Marionetové divadlo) and the Old Town Theatre (Staromestské divadlo).
+The presence of Hungarian and Roma minorities also makes it host the Hungarian Thália Theatre (Thália Színház) and the professional Roma Romathan Theatre (Divadlo Romathan).

 Košice is the home of the State Philharmonic Košice (Štátna filharmónia Košice), established in 1968 as the second professional symphonic orchestra in Slovakia.
-It organizes festivals such as the Košice Music Spring Festival, the International Organ Music Festival, and the Festival of Contemporary art.
+It organizes festivals such as the Košice Music Spring Festival (Košická hudobná jar), the International Organ Music Festival (Medzinárodný organový festival), and the Festival of Contemporary art (Medzinárodný festival súčasného umenia).

 Museums and galleries

-Some of the museums and galleries based in the city include the East Slovak Museum (Vychodoslovenské múzeum), originally established in 1872 under the name of the Upper Hungarian Museum.
+Some of the museums and galleries based in the city include the East Slovak Museum (Východoslovenské múzeum), originally established in 1872 under the name Upper Hungary Museum (Felső-magyarországi Múzeum).
 The Slovak Technical Museum (Slovenské technické múzeum) with a planetarium, established in 1947, is the only museum in the technical category in Slovakia that specializes in the history and traditions of science and technology.
-The East Slovak Gallery (Východoslovenská galéria) was established in 1951 as the first regional gallery with the aim to document artistic life in present-day eastern Slovakia.
+The East Slovak Gallery (Východoslovenská galéria) was established in 1951 as the first regional gallery to document artistic life in present-day eastern Slovakia.

+Film festival

+The annual IFF Art Film, an international film festival, takes place in Košice in June each year.

 European Capital of Culture

-In 2008 Košice won the competition among Slovak cities to hold the prestigious title European Capital of Culture 2013.
+In 2008, Košice won the competition among Slovak cities to hold the prestigious title European Capital of Culture 2013.
 Project Interface aims at the transformation of Košice from a centre of heavy industry to a postindustrial city with creative potential and new cultural infrastructure.
 Project authors bring Košice a concept of the creative economy – merging of economy and industry with arts, where transformed urban space encourages development of certain fields of creative industry (design, media, architecture, music and film production, IT technologies, creative tourism).
-The artistic and cultural program stems from a conception of sustained maintainable activities with long-lasting effects on cultural life in Košice and its region.
+The artistic and cultural program stems from a conception of sustained, maintainable activities with long-lasting effects on cultural life in Košice and its region.
 The main project venues are: